Quick summary of key school information

 |Does the school employ teaching assistants?||

 Yes.
 We have 7 full time teaching assistants to help within the classes.
+Each Primary Year Group has an dedicated teaching assistant.
+Teaching assitants are not required in Secondary.

 |Native English speaking teachers||